At a Glance

 About Splash Financial

 Splash Financial is not a lender.
 It is a marketplace platform that acts as a lead-generation intermediary between borrowers and a network of bank and credit union partners.
 When you submit an application through Splash, your information is distributed to multiple lending partners who compete for your business by offering their best rates.
 Splash generates revenue through referral fees paid by the lenders, not by the borrower.
-Founded in 2013 in Cleveland, Ohio, the company has facilitated over $7 billion in refinanced student loans through this model.
+Founded in 2013 in Cleveland, Ohio, the company has processed over $7 billion in refinanced student loans through this model.
 The marketplace approach has a genuine structural advantage: it introduces competition into what would otherwise be a bilateral negotiation between one borrower and one lender.
 A single soft-pull application can generate 2-5 competing offers from different institutions, each with different rate structures, term options, and fee policies.
 This is particularly valuable for borrowers with large balances above $100,000 where even a 0.25% rate difference translates to thousands of dollars in savings.
 The catch is that the experience after you select an offer is entirely governed by the lending partner, not by Splash.
 Customer service quality, verification timelines, and servicing standards vary significantly between partners.
 Splash Financial is best suited for borrowers who want to comparison-shop efficiently but are comfortable managing a relationship with a lender they did not directly choose.
 If you receive four offers, you may end up with a credit union you have never heard of.
 This is not inherently bad, but it lacks the branded consistency of applying directly with Earnest or SoFi.
 Additionally, while Splash charges no platform fees, some lending partners may charge origination fees of 1-4% that would not apply if you went directly to a zero-fee lender.
 Always compare the total cost of borrowing including any partner fees, not just the headline APR.

 Key Features